-Benefits of the GCC’S Special Economic Zones
+Advantages of GCC Special Economic Zones

 The global rise and rise of Special Economic Zones (SEZs) such as logistical hubs, free zones and industrial clusters has been remarkable.
 In the 1980s there were less than 200 worldwide, but today there are more than 7,000 in over 140 countries.